mpalmer/action-validator/README.md

 # Installation

+We have many ways to install `action-validator`.

+## Pre-built binaries

 The [GitHub releases](https://github.com/mpalmer/action-validator/releases)
 have some pre-built binaries -- just download and put them in your path.
 If a binary for your platform isn't available, let me know and I'll see what I can figure out.

-If you want to build locally, you'll need to install a [Rust](https://rust-lang.org) toolchain and then run `cargo build`.
+## Using cargo

+If you've got a Rust toolchain installed, running `cargo install action-validator` should give you the latest release.

 ## Using asdf